OutSystems/docs-product/src/building-apps/ui/patterns/web/numbers/progresscircle.md

 1. From the Toolbox, drag an Expression widget into the Progress Circle's **Content** placeholder, and on the **Properties** tab, from the **Value** drop-down, select **Expression Editor**.

-1. In the Expression Editor, enter the same logic as in step 11 (`GetShippedOrders.Count / GetTotalOrders.Count * 100`), and click **DONE**.
+1. In the Expression Editor, enter the same logic as in step 11 (`GetShippedOrders.Count / GetTotalOrders.Count * 100`), and click **Close**.
 This displays the percentage value inside the Progress Circle.

     ![Screenshot of an Expression widget inside the Progress Circle showing the percentage of shipped orders](images/progresscircle-15-ss.png "Displaying Percentage Value Inside Progress Circle")